AlynxNeko/yt-transcriber/README.md

 - Shadcn/UI for components
 - Lucide Icons
 - PptxGenJS and docx for document generation
-- Gemini via [Google AI Studio](https://aistudio.google.com/) (could be changed to GPT via OpenAI for better generationn)
+- Gemini via [Google AI Studio](https://aistudio.google.com/) (could be changed to GPT via OpenAI for better generation)
+- `fluent-ffmpeg` with `ffmpeg-static` for server-side audio-to-video processing

 ---